phillipadsmith/2014.phillipadsmith.com/_posts/2014-01-29-the-return-of-static-site-generators.md

 - staticsites
 ---

-# The future of the CMS: static site generators
-## How history repeats itself every ten years

-<p class="lead">Started in 2001, [Bricolage CMS](http://bricolagecms.org), initially developed at Salon.com, was one of many "static site generators" at the time.
-It seems that we've returned to static sites in a big way in 2014.</p>
+Started in 2001, [Bricolage CMS](http://bricolagecms.org), initially developed at Salon.com, was one of many "static site generators" at the time.
+It seems that we've returned to static sites in a big way in 2014.
+{: .lead}

-Over the holidays, I migrated [this site](http://phillipadsmith.com) -- after many enjoyable years -- from old faithful CMS, MoveableType, to [Jekyll](http://jekyllrb.com/) -- just one of many of a contemporary bread of what are referred to as "static site generators."
+Over the holidays, I migrated [this site](http://phillipadsmith.com) -- after many enjoyable years -- from old faithful CMS, MoveableType, to [Jekyll](http://jekyllrb.com/) -- just one of many of a contemporary bread of what are referred to as “[static site generators](http://staticsitegenerators.net/).”

 My earliest forays into blogging were at a time when so-called static site generators were pretty much the way things worked: the [Greymatter software]() that I initially used for blogging, though it provided a Web-based interface for writing and management, ultimately output static HTML files.
 When I later upgraded to Moveable Type it felt familiar because it did the same.